suzaku-io/boopickle/README.md

 In the browser BooPickle uses direct `ByteBuffer`s by default, as they perform much better.
 On the server JVM, however, heap buffers tend to be more efficient in many cases and are used by default.
 The `Encoder` constructor takes a `BufferProvider` argument and you can supply your own or use one of the two predefined ones: `DirectByteBufferProvider` and `HeapByteBufferProvider`.
+The `ByteBuffer`s *must* use little-endian ordering.

 When serializing large objects, BooPickle encodes them into multiple separate `ByteBuffer`s that are combined (copied) in the call to
 `intoBytes`.
 If you can handle a sequence of buffers (for example sending them over the network), you can use `intoByteBuffers` instead,